PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 (i) if sealed with the common seal of the corporation affixed thereto in the presence of and attested by its clerk, secretary or other permanent officer and by a member of the board of directors, council or other governing body of the corporation, or in the presence of and attested by two members of such board, council or other governing body; or

-(ii) in the case of a corporation, if signed by such persons as are authorised in that behalf by any law or by the statute or charter of the corporation or in the absence of any express provision, by the persons duly appointed in writing for that purpose, evidence of which has been produced to the satisfaction of the Director.
+(ii) if signed by such persons as are authorised in that behalf by any law or by the statute or charter of the corporation or in the absence of any express provision, by the persons duly appointed in writing for that purpose, evidence of which has been produced to the satisfaction of the Director.

 (2) The authorised officer shall satisfy himself as to the identity of the person appearing before him and ascertain whether he freely and voluntarily executed and appeared fully to understand the instrument and shall complete a certificate to that effect.